h-will-h/fullpage-puppeteer-screenshot/README.md

 # Full-page Puppeteer Screenshots

-A way to take full-page [Puppeteer](https://pptr.dev/) that results in more accurate-looking screenshots.
+A way to take full-page [Puppeteer](https://pptr.dev/) screenshots that results in more accurate-looking screenshots.

-It avoids visual bugs that happen using puppeteer's native `fullPage` option, by taking a series of viewport-sized screenshots using puppeteers's screenshot clipping functionality and stitching them together using [merge-img](https://github.com/preco21/merge-img#readme).
+It avoids visual bugs that happen when using puppeteer's native `fullPage` option by taking a series of viewport-sized screenshots using puppeteers's screenshot clipping functionality and stitching them together using [merge-img](https://github.com/preco21/merge-img#readme).

 ## Example